chalabi2/tactical-camera/README.md

 # Tactical Console

-A self-contained tactical monitoring console for ESP32-S3 CAM.
-The device serves a web UI directly from flash memory with live camera streaming - all running offline.
+A self-contained tactical monitoring console for ESP32-S3 CAM with IMU orientation sensing.
+The device serves a web UI directly from flash memory with live camera streaming and real-time orientation data - all running offline.

 ## Demo